Services for Scam Survivors

-Access support resources from our victim services partners, including trauma-informed and low-cost or no-cost counseling for victims and families.
+Access support resources from trusted organizations, including trauma-informed and low-cost or no-cost counseling for victims, families, and allies.

 AARP Fraud Watch Network

 AARP provides a toll-free service at 877-908-3360, Monday through Friday, 8a to 8p ET.
-The site also has free resources to help you spot scams, access help from specialists, and stay informed.
+The Fraud Watch Network has many free resources to help you access help from specialists, spot scams, and stay informed.
 Sign up for the newsletter, attend webinars, and find ways to protect yourself.

 Identity Theft Resource Help Center

-Get answers to the most common identity theft questions, plus resources, advice, and information about other types of scams.
+Get answers to the most common identity theft questions, plus resources, advice, and information about many types of scams.

 National Elder Fraud Hotline